JuliaParallel/Dagger.jl/docs/src/task-spawning.md

 There are also some extra optionss that can be passed, although they're considered advanced options to be used only by developers or library authors:
 - `get_result::Bool` -- return the actual result to the scheduler instead of `Chunk` objects.
 Used when `f` explicitly constructs a Chunk or when return value is small (e.g. in case of reduce)
-- `persist::Bool` -- the result of this Thunk should not be released after it becomes unused in the DAG
 - `cache::Bool` -- cache the result of this Thunk such that if the thunk is evaluated again, one can just reuse the cached value.
 If it’s been removed from cache, recompute the value.

 ## Simple example